KausarAhmadTasin/KausarAhmadTasin/README.md

 ## 🌱 Currently Learning

 I'm always eager to learn and stay updated with the latest technologies.
-Currently, I'm focusing on improving my skills in [specific technology/framework].
+Currently, I'm focusing on improving my skills in Redux, NEXT.js.

 <!---## 📫 Contact--->